Vi använder kakor (cookies) på vår webbplats för att den ska fungera på ett bra sätt för dig.

 Dörnyei, Z., Henry, A. & Muir, C. (2016).
 Motivational Currents in Language Learning: Frameworks for Focused Interventions.
 New York: Routledge. https://www.taylorfrancis.com/books/9781317679257

-As a language teacher educator, I am interested in all aspects of identity development during programs of preservice education.
+As a teacher educator, I am interested in all aspects of identity development during preservice education.
+My work has involved the application of complexity theories, and the theory of the Dialogical Self.

 Henry, A. (2016).
 Conceptualizing teacher identity as a complex dynamic system: Tensions during the practicum.
 Journal of Teacher Education 67 (4), 291-305. https://doi.org/10.1177/0022487116655382